 Lynne has the distinction of having led a successful church plant and a successful turn-around of a large, historic downtown church.
 She knows both challenges.

 We are thinking ahead.
 The world is not standing still.
 At Epicenter, we take cultural change seriously.
 We are students of the seismic shifts underway, and thinking ahead to new paradigms and strategies for the Christian movement.
 The fog is clearing, and the contours of effective ministry in the years ahead are becoming crystal clear.
-Paul and Beth’s recent book, Weird Church, unpacks much of what the rising church will look like.
-Their 2017 gathering Weird Church Camp in Estes Park, Colorado, will offer three days to explore further where the Spirit is taking the Christian movement in our lifetime.
+Paul and Beth’s best-selling 2016 book, Weird Church, unpacks much of what the rising church will look like.
+Beth and Paul are each releasing new books in 2019, focused on Spiritual Discernment and Bonding diverse people together in ministry.

 Together we work with about 60 new church plants a year and about 60 existing churches, ranging from very conventional to off-the-charts in innovation.
 This work keeps us on the cutting edge, but also grounded in the political realities of leading change in long-existing communities.